Payment preferences, conversion and growth: How to gain an advantage in the B2B market

 In short, we learned that payment preference varies greatly around the world.
 While the worlds of business and payments are constantly changing alongside the pace of technology, culturally ingrained preferences about how to pay remain.
 We’ve seen this in the B2C space, and this report indicates the same is true of the B2B market.

-B2B businesses looking to optimise in their local markets, or expand internationally, can’t take a one- size-fits-all approach to payments.
+B2B businesses looking to optimize in their local markets, or expand internationally, can’t take a one-size-fits-all approach to payments.
 To maximise conversion and offer the best payer experience, it’s essential to adapt to market preferences.
 Below are a few key insights from the data.

 1. Bank-to-bank payment methods are the most preferred, globally